-Grantham-based Richardson Racing can today confirm that it will expand its involvement in the Ginetta GT Supercup for the 2012 season, with an entry into both classes of the British Touring Car Championship support series.
+Grantham-based Richardson Racing can today confirm that it will expand its involvement in the Ginetta slots online GT Supercup for the 2012 season, with an entry into both classes of the British Touring Car Championship support series.

 Having impressed in his maiden season in the series last year, taking four victories in a highly-competitive G50 class, Andrew Richardson will step up into the premier G55 class in the series for the year ahead.